Approximation Schemes for Capacitated Clustering in Doubling Metrics: A PTAS for Capacitated -Median in -- Proof of Theorem

 By doing so iteratively, we end up with an assignment where, except for $p^*$ which may receive from $p_{\rho-1}$ and not give to any other portal, $n_{p_i}$ is a power of $(1+\eps^5)$.
 We now bound the cost of the reassignment.
 We first show that $n_{p_i} \le (1+\eps^2) n^0_{p_i}$.
 This is true for $i\in\{1,2\}$ since $n^0_{p_1} \le n^0_{p_2}/\eps$ and the total number of clients moved from $p_1$ to $p_2$ is at most $\eps^5 n^0_{p_1}$ and so $n_{p_2} \le (1+\eps^3) n^0_{p_2}$.
 We assume that this is true up to $p_{i-1}$ and show that it holds for $p_i$.
 The number of clients received by $p_i$ is thus at most $\eps^5 (1+\eps^2) n^0_{p_{i-1}}$ by the inductive hypothesis.
 This is at most $\eps^5 (1+\eps^2) n^0_{p_{i}}/\eps^2 \le \eps^3 (1+\eps^2) n^0_{p_{i}} \le \eps^2 n^0_{p_{i}}$ for any $\eps \le 1/2$.

-It follows that the clients of $n(p_i)$ that are reassigned to $p_{i+1}$ can be chosen from the clients that are initially assigned to $p_i$ and so each client that is initially (namely, after the previous perturbation) assigned to portal $p_i$ is now assigned either to portal $p_i$ or to portal $p_{i+1}$.
-It follows that the extra cost is at most the total budget of level $i$ for the clients going to the portals.
+It follows that the clients of $n(p_i)$ that are reassigned to $p_{i+1}$ can be chosen from the clients that are initially assigned to $p_i$ and so each client that is assigned to portal $p_i$ (in the solution satisfying constraint 1) is now assigned either to portal $p_i$ or to portal $p_{i+1}$.
+It follows that the extra cost is at most the total budget of level $i$ for the clients going to the portals and the claim follows. \end{proof}